Symboles for solo flute, was composed in 1999 and is dedicated to the internationally renowned soloist Marc Grauwels.

-The world premiere took place on 14 June 2009 at the Conservatoire Darius Milhaud in the 14th arrondissement of Paris by flutist Patricia Nagle.
+The world premiere took place on 14 June 2009 at the Conservatoire Darius Milhaud in the 14th arrondissement of Paris, performed by flautist Patricia Nagle.

 This work is available as PDF or Hard Copy at